Public-Environmental-Data-Partners/j40-cejst-2/client/src/components/LayerFilter/TEST_PLAN.md

 #### 4.2 Category State Updates
 - **4.2.1** Selecting an indicator checks its parent category checkbox
 - **4.2.2** Deselecting the last indicator in a category unchecks the category
-- **4.2.3** Deselecting one indicator (when others remain) keeps category checked with indeterminate
-- **4.2.4** Selecting all indicators in a category removes indeterminate state

 #### 4.3 Count Badge Updates
 - **4.3.2** Count badge updates immediately when indicator is deselected